rishabmps/rishabmps.github.io/_posts/2019-06-25-Reinforcement-Learning-Series-Intro.md

 $$The \ value \ of\ any\ state = the\ immediate\ reward + the\ discounted\ value\ of\ the\ state\ that\ follows.$$

 It is also known as the bellman Equation.
-Using bellman equation in state value funtion :
+Using bellman equation in state value function :

 $$ V_\pi(s) = \mathbb{E_\pi}[R_{t+1} + \gamma V_\pi (S_{t+1})| S_t = s]$$